About Independent Jewish Voices:

 Q: What is IJV’s position regarding Palestinian refugees?

-IJV supports the Universal Declaration of Human Rights, which includes the right of refugees to return to their homes and properties.
+IJV supports United Nations resolution 242, which includes the right of Palestinian refugees to return to their homes and properties.
 Peace will only be possible when Israel acknowledges the Palestinian refugees’ right of return and negotiates a just and mutually agreed solution based on principles established in international law, including return, compensation and/or resettlement.

 Q. Do you support boycott, divestment and sanctions against Israel?